smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 There are a total of **four** IRD reports available:

-- :guilabel:`IR56B`: Employer's Return of Remuneration and Pensions
+- :guilabel:`IR56B`: employer's Return of Remuneration and Pensions.
-- :guilabel:`IR56E`: Notification of Commencement of Employment
+- :guilabel:`IR56E`: notification of Commencement of Employment.
-- :guilabel:`IR56F`: Notification of Ceasation of Employment (remaining in HK)
+- :guilabel:`IR56F`: notification of Ceasation of Employment (remaining in HK).
-- :guilabel:`IR56G`: Notification of Ceasation of Employment (departing from HK permanently)
+- :guilabel:`IR56G`: notification of Ceasation of Employment (departing from HK permanently).

 Go to :menuselection:`Payroll app --> Reporting` and select one of the :guilabel:`IR56B/E/F/G Sheet`
 options: